 6. Block Your Calendar For Important Personal Events

-Because you are remote working, people assume that you are available through the working day, even if they are in a different time-zone.
+Because you are remote working, people assume that you are available through the working day, even in a different time-zone.
 You need to block out our calendar for important personal events.

 What is important?

-Well if you have children, it is there to cook and have dinner with them in the evening.
+If you have children, it is there to cook and have dinner with them in the evening.
 If you have a pet, then walking the dog.
-What is important is up to you, the main thing is to get ahead of the game.
-It happened so often to me that I have a team meeting running in the afternoon and it is my kids’ birthday party hmmm… cancel the meeting.
+What is important is up to you; the main thing is to get ahead of the game.
+It happened so often that I have a team meeting running in the afternoon, and it is my kids’ birthday party; hmmm… cancel the meeting.

-Get birthdays and other critical family events in the calendar ahead of time.
+Get birthdays and other critical family events on the calendar ahead of time.